katherinermartin/Phillips_et_al_mtDNA/README.md

 1. phylogeny.R: script to generate all phylogeny figures in text and supplement.

-2. all_haps_places_stages_31Mar22.csv: dataframe of haplotypes and their associated ocean basins and life stages; for input to phylogeny.R
+2. all_haps_places_stages_31Mar22.csv: dataframe of global long-fragment mtDNA haplotypes from all seven extant sea turtle species and associated ocean basins and life stages where each haplotype has been found; for input to phylogeny.R

 3. seaturtle_mtDNA_longfragment_raw_alm_clustal.fasta: unedited alignment of haplotypes generated with Clustal Omega